 Last weekend, my mom and sisters were all together in New York City for my mom’s birthday.
 She really wanted me to be there and we had several phone conversations that ended in “I just so wish you could be there.
 Is there any way?” and it killed me to have to say no. I couldn’t make it work because Ciaran and I had to renew my Visa, among other reasons – wedding planning, money, work – life just has it’s way of rearing it’s ugly head and getting in the way and it is hard to accept sometimes.

 That fear of missing out feeling came creeping in and I spent most of Thursday (my mom’s actual birthday) in a sad daze thinking, if only I could be there and searching Sky Scanner for last minute tickets in the desperate hope that a miraculous cheap flight would pop up on my screen.
-But it didn’t and I just had to accept it.
+A friend of mine even suggested that if I used a site like FlyingHomes, I’d be able to sell my property really quickly and use the money to move back to the US.
+But this didn’t happen and I just had to accept that I’m over here for now.

 The feelings of missing out on something really fun with your family back home can be really hard.
 I have written about some hardships to living abroad before and whilst I wish there was an easier solution, there isn’t.
 Skyping and FaceTime have been saving graces for when I am feeling really down and homesick.
 I Skyped with my entire family – Dad, Sisters and Mom – last weekend and while I was sad to not be there, it brightened my day just to speak with them and made me happy to see that they were all having fun.